emgong/double-takes/app/posts/2017-07-21-remote-pair-tmate-and-tmux.md

 ### Ending a pair

-After your done, close down tmate.
+After you're done, close down tmate.
 This will also detach all clients from the shared tmux session if one was provided when starting the pair.
+Remember to do this to close off unsupervised access to all your stuff!

 ``` sh
 tmate-unpair